kkichan03/kkichan03/README.md

 ## Hi there 👋
 ...
+- I like spending my time in a relaxed, unhurried way
+- I like chocolate drinks
+- I tend to have a quiet personality
-- 🌱 I’m currently learning (Github)
+- I’m currently learning (Github)
+- Let’s study hard together, whatever it may be

 <!--
 **kkichan03/kkichan03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.